 Examples include: (a) violations associated with ROP findings having pending or preliminary significance, (b) traditional enforcement violations being considered for escalated enforcement action, (c) violations being considered for enforcement discretion.

 03.02 Cross-Cutting Aspect (CCA).
-Refer to IMC 0310, “Aspects Within CrossCutting Areas” for the definition.
+Refer to IMC 0310, “Aspects Within the Cross-Cutting Areas” for the definition.

 03.03 Finding.
-A performance deficiency determined to be in accordance with IMC 0612, Appendix B.
+A performance deficiency determined to be MTM in accordance with IMC 0612, Appendix B.

 03.04 Issue of Concern.
 A well-defined observation or collection of observations potentially impacting safety or security which may warrant further inspection, screening, evaluation, or regulatory action.